abinit/abinit/doc/tutorial/eph4zpr.md

 A typical workflow for ZPR calculations requires the following steps:

 1. **GS calculation** to obtain the WFK and the DEN file.
-   The $\kk$-mesh should be dense enough to converge electronic and vibrational properties.
+   The $\kk$-mesh should be dense enough to converge both electronic and vibrational properties.
    Remember to set [[prtpot]] to 1 to produce the file with the KS potential required for the Sternheimer method.

 2. **DFPT calculations** for all the IBZ $\qq$-points corresponding to the *ab-initio* [[ddb_ngqpt]] mesh that will be used to perform the Fourier interpolation of the dynamical matrix and of the DFPT potentials.
-   In the simplest case, the DFPT part uses the WFK produced in step #1 provided the $\qq$-mesh is equal to GS $\kk$-mesh or a sub-mesh.
+   In the simplest case, the DFPT part uses the WFK produced in step #1 provided the $\qq$-mesh is equal to the GS $\kk$-mesh or it is a sub-mesh.
    Remember to compute $\epsilon^{\infty}$, $Z^*$ (polar materials) and the dynamical quadrupoles
    $Q^*$ as these quantities are needed for an accurate interpolation of phonon frequencies and DFPT potentials.